Do I Need An EIN To Open A Business Bank Account?

 How to Get An EIN

 Getting an EIN won't take as much time as you think.
-Business owners can apply for one through the IRS either online, by phone (1-800-829-4933), or by filling out IRS Form SS-4 and submitting it by fax or by mail.
+Business owners can apply for one through the IRS online, by phone (1-800-829-4933), or by filling out IRS Form SS-4 and submitting it through fax or mail.

 Benefits of Opening An Account With An EIN